-- Small scale commercial uses to support residential uses will be considered suitable. - 10% of the site (1.2 hectares) should be used for open space and a sports pitch; - Education facilities; and - The provision of community facilities, including a public park. - Proposals should include a heritage assessment which considers the retention and reuse of Locally Listed structures on this site. - Proposals should include high quality design that fully integrates the Grand Union Canal, ensures canal-side improvements and maximises the canal's recreational potential. - Development should contribute to the enhancement of the Strategic Canal and River Corridors in accordance with relevant policies on the Blue Ribbon network
+- The provision of up to 500 1,000 residential units.
+Densities higher than 80 uph may be acceptable subject to high quality design.
+Higher density development should be located along the canal frontage. - A minimum of 20% of the site (2.4 ha) should be used for employment generating uses.
+Suitable uses will include B1 and elements of B2 that are compatible with the residential elements of the scheme. - The provision of B8 and Ssmall scale commercial uses that support residential uses development. will be considered suitable. - 10% of the site (1.2 hectares) should be used for open space and a sports pitch - Education facilities; and - The provision of community facilities, and a public park - The provision of appropriate community infrastructure to support the overall quantum of development, including health, children's services, community and sport/recreation facilities as necessary. - Proposals should include a heritage assessment, which considers the retention and reuse of Locally Listed structures. on this site; - Proposals should include high quality design that fully integrates with the Grand Union Canal, ensures-canal-side access improvements and maximises the canals recreational potential. - Development should contribute to the enhancement of the Strategic Canal and River Corridors, in accordance with relevant policies on the Blue Ribbon network.

-Sites B and C
+Site B and C

-- The provision of up to 171 97 residential units on Site B and 110 residential units on Site C. Proposals should be consistent with the PTAL rating and take account of lower suburban densities to the south; and - A minimum of 50% of each site (1.85 ha) should contain employment generating uses including B1 office, and suitable B2 light industrial.
+- The provision of up to 97 300 residential units on Site B and 110 residential units on Site C. Proposals should be consistent with the PTAL rating and take account of lower suburban densities to the south - The provision of appropriate community infrastructure to support the overall quantum of development, including education as necessary.